Needs lots of energy?

 Why don’t plants just make ATP and be done with it?
 If energy were money, ATP would be a quarter.
 Enough money to operate a parking meter or washing machine.
 Glucose would be a ten dollar bill – much easier to carry around in your wallet, but too large to do the actual work of paying for parking or washing.
 Just as we find several denominations of money useful, organisms need several "denominations" of energy – a smaller quantity for work within cells, and a larger quantity for stable storage, transport, and delivery to cells.

 Let’s take a closer look at a molecule of ATP.
 Although it carries less energy than glucose, its structure is more complex.
 The "A" in ATP refers to the majority of the molecule, adenosine, a combination of a nitrogenous base and a five-carbon sugar.
 The "P" indicates the three phosphates, linked by bonds which hold the energy actually used by cells.
 Usually, only the outermost bond breaks to release or spend energy for cellular work.

-An ATP molecule, shown in the Figure below , is like a rechargeable battery: its energy can be used by the cell when it breaks apart into ADP (adenosine diphosphate) and phosphate, and then the "worn-out battery" ADP can be recharged using new energy to attach a new phosphate and rebuild ATP.
+An ATP molecule, shown below, is like a rechargeable battery: its energy can be used by the cell when it breaks apart into ADP (adenosine diphosphate) and phosphate, and then the "worn-out battery" ADP can be recharged using new energy to attach a new phosphate and rebuild ATP.
 The materials are recyclable, but recall that energy is not!

 How much energy does it cost to do your body’s work?
 A single cell uses about 10 million ATP molecules per second, and recycles all of its ATP molecules about every 20-30 seconds.